cchudzicki-ocw-testing/14.310x-spring-2023/content/pages/comprehensive-review.md

 0.0/1.0 point (graded)

-True or False?
+True or false?
 Instead of including the TEA dummy, she could include one dummy for each of the regions (excluding one) to account for inherent differences between regions.

 ## Long Question 6 - More on Flowers in China